The Dong-A Ilbo: Publishing

+Community service

-Community serviceDong-A Ilbo has always recognized its responsibility as a public corporation.
-As stated in Dong-A DNA, humanism is a great part of Dong-A Ilbo.
+Dong-a Ilbo has always recognized its responsibility as a public corporation.
+As stated in Dong-a DNA, humanism is a great part of Dong-a Ilbo.

 It has a Culture & Sports Operations department (New Project Bureau) that works to raise awareness of different areas in arts and sports as well as promote healthy lifestyles.

 The company also has many foundations and scholarships for the less fortunate students in the country.

+Arts

-ArtsDong-A Ilbo holds annual competition of high quality as well as hosting many cultural exhibitions.
+Dong-a Ilbo holds annual competition of high quality as well as hosting many cultural exhibitions.